 - Turn to low heat, cover with a lid and cook it for 10 minutes.
 Stir occasionally.

 - Serve hot with pickles.

-1. Serve along with tomato ketchup. pickle, curd, chutney of your choice.
+1. Serve along with tomato ketchup.
+Pickle, curd, or chutney of your choice.

-2. Garnish it with coriander leaves gives more flavor to the dish.
+2. Garnish it with coriander leaves, giving more flavor to the dish.

 Tips and Variations for:

-1. Add chopped carrots, peas, cauliflower florets to make this recipe more nutritious.
+1. Add chopped carrots, peas, and cauliflower florets to make this recipe more nutritious.

-2. If you feel that the oats are under cooked, sprinkle the little water at a time and cook oats upma by covering the lid.
+2. If you feel that the oats are undercooked, sprinkle a little water at a time and cook oats upma by covering the lid.